quantum-engineering-polito/CourseNotes/content/Qubit Electronics/01_Introduction/Introduction.md

 |\alpha|^{2} + |\beta|^{2}   = 1
 $$

-Since measurements of quantum objects are projective measurements, after measuring the state of a qubit the state will collapse in either $\ket{0}$ or $\ket{1}$.
+Since measurements of quantum objects are projective measurements i.e. measuring the state of a qubit the state will collapse in either $\ket{0}$ or $\ket{1}$.
 This implies that  **only one bit of information can be extracted from the qubit**.

 Since $\ket{0}$ and $\ket{1}$ are eigenstate of the $\sigma_{z}$ operator we call this ==Z-measurement==.